Exeter Airport (ICAO: EGTE, IATA: EXT) began operating in 1937 (see history below) and holds a CAA public use aerodrome licence (P759).

-Exeter Airport is able to offer its Charity of the Year, which has local activity, the opportunity to place coin collection points at various locations and it is hoped that the travelling public will give generously when passing through the airport.
-Members of staff are also encouraged to support the charity with fundraising activities.
-For a local charity to be considered a proposal should be sent to The Communications Manager, Exeter Airport, Clyst Honiton, Exeter EX5 2BD before the end of November each year.
+Exeter Airport is able to offer the Charity of the Year the opportunity to raise awareness of their organisation and to place cash collection points at various locations in the airport.
+For a local charity, which conducts their activity in the area, to be shortlisted and considered for adoption as the Exeter Airport Charity of the Year a proposal should be sent to The Communications Manager, Exeter Airport, Clyst Honiton, Exeter EX5 2BD before the end of November each year.

 - The 2018 Charity of the Year is Devon Freewheelers.
 They are a team of volunteer Emergency Vehicle drivers who provide a service supporting the NHS in delivering essential Blood, Samples, Medication and Donor Breast Milk to hospitals throughout Devon.

 The airport operates to a set of standards and policies for the delivery and operation of a range of airport land-side and air-side services including ground handling, security, refuelling, air traffic control and rescue and fire services.
 It is a major and continuing priority to maintain and adhere to the Company Integrated Management System (CIMS) Policy.